Manifest Destiny 2011: Act 3

 Outside Daniel's London studio, dawn has arrived.
 As the sun rises, little by little Daniel's sight miraculously returns.
 (Aria: "Today the light comes dripping like a honey'd thread") He is overjoyed, although he wonders why this has happened with Leila still not returned and "the world not mended yet".

 In the flood of brilliant light, Mohammed arrives from Guantanamo.
 He hands the apprehensive Daniel Leila's libretto (Duet: "My name is Mohammed").
 On the front, Daniel reads the words "Manifest Destiny".
 Mohammed reasserts that it is now Daniel's mission to set her words to music.
 At this point, a mysterious veiled woman appears.
 This is Theia, who describes herself as "a friend" and reveals that all three of them now have work to do, creating a work of art and harmony that will help to heal the world.
 All three leave together, with the final outcome unresolved.

 Content

 Musical elements

 The opera is a through-sung music drama.
 The music is tonal in nature, in common with the body of Burstein's music, also incorporating sardonic waltzes, tangos and echoes of American marching tunes during the sections involving American characters and scenes.
-The music is orchestrated for a quartet of two violins, cello and clarinet, and was conducted by Burstein himself in the original production.
+The music was orchestrated for a quartet of two violins, cello and clarinet, and was conducted by Burstein himself in the original production; the version for small orchestra features single woodwind, horn and trumpet with strings, and also was conducted by Burstein himself.